Steve Savidan

-Steve Savidan (born 29 June 1978) is a French retired footballer who played as a striker and current manager.
+Steve André Dominique Savidan (born 29 June 1978) is a French retired footballer who played as a striker and current manager.

 A late bloomer, he played for seven clubs, mostly in the country's second and third divisions.
 At the age of 30, he reached the France national team for his sole cap.

 Club career

-Born in Angers, Savidan's first year of professional football was spent with Angers SCO, his hometown club.
+Born in Angers, Maine-et-Loire, Savidan's first year of professional football was spent with Angers SCO, his hometown club.
 He attracted attention from LB Châteauroux, and was transferred to the Stade Gaston Petit after two seasons; he only managed to score three goals as a substitute and, at the end of the year, was sold to AC Ajaccio.